michellelam777/interactive-data-vis/README.md

 # Spatial data visualization

 This is a workshop written for UCSB MEDS Winter 2023.
+The rendered template document is [here](https://an-bui.github.io/interactive-data-vis/code/interactive-data-vis.html).

 ## Caveats